Crosbie E. Saint: Criticism

 In 1985 General Saint, then III Corps Commander at Fort Hood, formed the first consolidated AH-64 attack helicopter brigade at corps level and broke new ground in developing methods of conducting deep operations, based on the Intelligence Preparation of the Battlefield (IPB) concept.
 General Saint assigned missions to attack helicopter units "to disrupt or destroy enemy forces to a depth of 150 kilometers as the enemy repositions for integration into the close battle."
 He integrated long range indirect fires, EW assets, and BAl sorties into the deep attack whenever possible.
-Attack helicopter units conducting deep operations became an integral part of the ground commander's scheme of maneuver to shape the battlefield AH-64 units conducted deep attack missions at nlght to maximize the aircraft's capabilities and take advantage of the enemy's lack of night fiqhting technology.
-The attack hellcopter units truly became, in Clausewltz's term "a small group of skillful raiders."
-The success of the deep battle provided a crucial link to fulflll AirLand Battle doctrine.
+Attack helicopter units conducting deep operations became an integral part of the ground commander's scheme of maneuver to shape the battlefield AH-64 units conducted deep attack missions at night to maximize the aircraft's capabilities and take advantage of the enemy's lack of night fighting technology.
+The attack helicopter units truly became, in Clausewltz's words, "a small group of skillful raiders."
+The success of the deep battle provided a crucial link to fulfill AirLand Battle doctrine.

-Post military
+Post-military

 After retiring from the military, Saint established a consulting firm specializing in foreign relations and national security issues.

-He also served on the Army Science Board, was Vice President, Europe for Military Professional Resources, and at one time sat on the advisory board for the Jewish Institute for National Security Affairs, and the DRS Technologies Board of Directors.
-He previously served as Chairman, for the Vice President's National Performance Review on Intelligence Support to the Ground Forces.
-Saint died of congestive heart failure on May 7, 2018 in Bethesda, Maryland at the age of 81.
+He also served on the Army Science Board, was vice president, Europe for Military Professional Resources, and at one time sat on the advisory board for the Jewish Institute for National Security Affairs, and the DRS Technologies Board of Directors.
+He previously served as chairman, for the Vice President's National Performance Review on Intelligence Support to the Ground Forces.
+Saint died of congestive heart failure on May 7, 2018, in Bethesda, Maryland at the age of 81.